ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the custom list.

 `--json`
-:   The JSON file or JSON string used to describe a custom list.
+:   The JSON file or JSON string that is used to describe a custom list.
 :   The required fields in JSON data are:
 :   `items` : List of custom list items to create.
 :   `asn` : The ASN value.